United States Cruise Ports Map and Information

 By Nicole, of Eat Love Travel Drink

-Cruise ships in Oahu, Hawaii dock close to the Aloha Tower Marketplace, which is conveniently located about a 10-20 minute drive from Honolulu International Airport.
+Cruise ships in Oahu, Hawaii, dock close to the Aloha Tower Marketplace, which is conveniently located about a 10-20 minute drive from Honolulu International Airport.
+It's very easy to book a tour from the Oahu, Hawai cruise port too.